RoelN/ChromaCheck/README.md

 # ChromaCheck

-ChromaCheck is a feature test to check if browsers support one of the [color font formats](http://pixelambacht.nl/2014/multicolor-fonts/).
+ChromaCheck is a feature test to check if browsers support one of the four [color font formats](http://pixelambacht.nl/2014/multicolor-fonts/).

 ## How it works